 Seem to remember people thought this was quite good.
-For the price of a pint (if you're somewhere northern) you can own one of the largest and most highly-rated video games of all time, to pop in and out of on your mobile phone.
-On-screen controls are never going to suit a game like this, but they are at least fully customisable -- so you can get it how you like it.
+For the price of a drink you can own one of the largest and most highly-rated video games of all time, to pop in and out of on your mobile phone.
+On-screen controls are never going to suit a game like this, but they are at least fully customisable - so you can get it how you like it.

 Sort of a Minecraft… platform… puzzle 'em up, Terraria players dig and mine and fight their way through randomly generated worlds.
 Resources make weapons and houses, weapons and houses mean you stay alive, plus there's Wi-Fi multiplayer support that has it nearing parity with the version sold on desktops.

 Not the easiest thing to play using on-screen buttons, but the fact this exists at all is a marvel.
 It's also a glorious conversion, with Sega finally taking the time to do the best Sonic justice.

 It's been remastered into widescreen and supports a wide range of Bluetooth controllers so, even if you don't yet own one, you'll be able to enjoy it fully when you eventually do.

 The 3DS game made its way to mobile some time ago with Scribblenauts Remix, and was later joined by Scribblenauts Unlimited.
 Remix, however, comes at a lower price, making it a perfect entry point for newcomers.
 The premise is this: think of something, type it into the text editor, and there's a good chance it will appear.

 Scribbnauts is half platformer, half dictionary, and it's up to your imagination to solve a series of puzzles.